Where to Eat in NYC

 - Jacob’s Pickles – This place has a cult following for their fried chicken biscuit sandwiches and pickles.
 It’s VERY heavy (as you might expect), so I recommend sharing dishes (UWS)

-- Ivan Ramen Slurp Shop – Located inside Gotham West Market, this ramen spot is one of the best in the city.
+- Ivan Ramen Slurp Shop – I used to go to the location in Gotham West Market, but it has now closed.
+They have a location in the Lower East Side right off Houston.
 The Spicy Red Chili Ramen is my favorite, but beware, it really is spicy.
-They have great buns too (Midtown West)
+They have great buns too (LES)

 - Koko Wings – HOLY MOLY the Korean Fried Chicken here is ungodly delicious.
 This one is a trek uptown, but it really is worth it.
 A light and crispy shell encases juicy pieces of fried chicken, coated in a sticky sweet and savory sauce (UWS)